 Make sure the young people in your family are protected against a cancer-causing STD.
+Learn about a better HPV vaccine for both boys and girls.

 HPV is common, the most pervasive sexually transmitted disease in the U.S. About 79 million Americans are infected and spread the virus to another 14 million every year, often teens or young adults.
 Can you hear the country song?
 “You broke my heart… and poisoned my womb.”

 Most sexually active people will get one form of HPV — or human papillomarvirus — during their lives, the Centers for Disease Control and Prevention (CDC) reports.
 Most of the time, they never have symptoms, and they spread the virus unknowingly.
 Some get genital warts.
-The best reason to get vaccinated is that some forms of HPV are tied to cancer, which can occur in the cervix, anus, penis, mouth, and throat.
+The best reason to get the HPV vaccine is that some forms of HPV are tied to cancer, which can occur in the cervix, anus, penis, mouth, and throat.

 The CDC recommends three shots, beginning at age 11 or 12.
 But government statistics show that only 57 percent of American pre-teen or teen girls have received a dose and only 38 percent have had all three, as recommended.
 It’s worse with boys: Only 35 percent have had a shot, and a mere 14 percent have had three.
 Some states have particularly bad rates, including Arkansas, Utah, and Kanas, which may lead to higher rates of cervical and other cancers later on.